Eelinki/ot-harjoitustyo/documentation/architecture.md

 ## Data storage

 The class UserDaoImpl is responsible for data storage.
+It uses Jackson Databind library for JSON serialization and deserialization.
+Jackson Databind was the chosen library due to [superior performance](https://github.com/fabienrenaud/java-json-benchmark) and simple usage.

 ### File structure